Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/guides/about-service-containers.md

 ---
 title: About service containers
-intro: 'You can use service containers to connect databases, web services, memory caches, and other tools to your workflow.'
+intro: "You can use service containers to connect databases, web services, memory caches, and other tools to your workflow."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /actions/automating-your-workflow-with-github-actions/about-service-containers
   - /actions/configuring-and-managing-workflows/about-service-containers
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: overview
 topics:
   - Containers